Adewale Akinnuoye-Agbaje: Early life and education

-Akinnuoye-Agbaje was born in Islington, London, to Nigerian parents of Yoruba origin, who were students in the UK.
-When he was six weeks old, his biological parents gave him up to a white working-class family in Tilbury, Essex.
+Akinnuoye-Agbaje was born in Islington, to Nigerian parents of Yoruba origin, who were students in the UK.
+When he was six weeks old, his biological parents gave him up to a white working-class family in Tilbury.
 His foster parents had at least ten African children, including Akinnuoye-Agbaje's two sisters, living in their house at certain points.
 His foster father made a living as a lorry driver and struggled to support the family financially.

 When he was eight years old, his biological parents brought him back to Nigeria but, as he was unable to speak the Yoruba language and unable to assimilate, he was returned to Tilbury shortly thereafter.
 The brief exposure to Nigeria left him struggling to reconcile his heritage with the distinctly British culture and environment he was raised in.
 As a young boy, he was subject to continual racial abuse in the white neighbourhood he grew up.
 After enduring repeated physical attacks by local skinheads, he earned their respect by standing up to them and eventually aligned forces with them.
-At 16 years old, his birth parents sent him to a boarding school in Surrey where he ultimately attempted suicide before coming to terms with his background and turning his life around.
+At 16 years old, his birth parents sent him to a boarding school in Surrey where he gravitated to his studies and ultimately transformed his life.

 He went on to earn his Bachelor's from the University of London at large and subsequently a Master's in Law from King's College London.
 While a university student, Akinnuoye-Agbaje worked in a clothes shop where he was introduced to the world of modelling.
 On March 17, 2017, he was awarded an Honorary PhD by Princess Anne, Chancellor of the University of London.